ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

  * Ubuntu

-So, you'll need one of those operating systems.. :-) Please sent Pull Requests or suggestions when you want to use this role for other Operating Systems.
+So, you'll need one of those operating systems.. :-) Please send Pull Requests or suggestions when you want to use this role for other Operating systems.

 ## Zabbix Versions